C – Glossary of Insurance Terms

 Community Rating – a rating system where standard rating is established and usually adjusted within specific guidelines for each group on the basis of anticipated utilization by the group’s employees.

-See also : K - Glossary of Insurance Terms
+See also : E - Glossary of Insurance Terms

 Company Code – a five-digit identifying number assigned by NAIC, assigned to all insurance companies filing financial data with NAIC.